 Are these hierarchies "natural?"

 No. Certainly not on the scale they exist in human culture.
 Now this does not stop the people who love the Dominator Hierarchy from claiming that it is natural.
 Every single discrimination in the world has been justified because it is the "natural order."
 But they are wrong.
-There is nothing remotely as unfair as the human Dominator Hierarchy.
+There is no social order in nature remotely as unfair as the human Dominator Hierarchy.
 Nor were prehistoric human hunter-gatherer societies or even early neolithic towns nearly so laced with subjugation and oppression as the larger societies that would emerge as the agricultural revolution unfolded with mighty chiefdoms and, eventually, empires holding sway.

 Don't get your hierarchies confused.
 It is important to understand that not all hierarchies are dominator hierarchies.
 Animals that live in groups need a social order.
 The more intelligent those animals, the more complex that social order may become.
 Most often a Cooperative Hierarchy (CH) will emerge.
 These are organizational structures that are helpful to the group as a whole, and usually based upon some sort of meritocracy.
 We see Cooperative Hierarchies in such social animals as whales, elephants, wolves, horses, elk, parrots, crows and in our closest animal kin, chimpanzees and gorillas.
 The exact structure of the group can vary between species and even between individual groups.
 These are hierarchies based on qualities such as competency, talent, skill, leadership.
 In such hierarchies, though someone may be the "alpha" or "boss," the real purpose is not domination but cooperation; everyone within the hierarchy shares the group's common goal of flourishing, and therefore are all (theoretically) pulling for each other.
 Though there can be some relatively minor amount of "domination" and "subordination" involved in such a Cooperative Hierarchy, the rankings and positions upon the hierarchy are quite malleable depending upon merit.
 Upward movement is quite possible, often expected.
 The runt of a wolf litter can grow to become alpha male or female of the pack.